 You create your nonprofit entity by filing a certificate of incorporation with the Idaho Secretary of State.
 Your articles of organization must include basic information such as:

 The Secretary of State has a fillinable articles of incorporation form for nonprofits on its website which you can use to create your nonprofit corporation.
-Complete and file your articles following the instructions provided on the Secretary of State’s website.
+Complete and file your articles following the instructions provided on the Secretary of State's website.
+As of June 2020, the filing fee is $30, plus an additional $20 to submit a paper filing, or $1 credit card transaction fee for online filing.

 The articles form available from the state has the minimal information necessary to create a nonprofit in Idaho.
 It does not include language required by the IRS to obtain 501(c)(3) federal tax-exempt status.
 To receive tax-exempt status from the IRS, you'll need to have additional specific language in your articles, including: